lf-/gankra.github.io/blah/fix-rust-pointers/index.md

 * In Rust, `&mut` is unaliased ([Stacked Borrows](https://plv.mpi-sws.org/rustbelt/stacked-borrows/)).
 * In C(++), `T*` and `U*` cannot alias if `T!=U` and neither is `char` ([Strict Aliasing](https://blog.regehr.org/archives/1307)).

-(I cannot emphasize enough how shorthanded all of this is, the devil is extremely in the details and formally specifying these things in this subject of untold numbers of PhD theses.
+(I cannot emphasize enough how shorthanded all of this is, the devil is extremely in the details and formally specifying these things is this subject of untold numbers of PhD theses.
 I am not trying to write a PhD thesis right now.
 Unless you literally work on a C/C++ Standard Committee or are named Ralf Jung I will not be accepting your Umm Actually's on these definitions and terms.)

 ## Alias Analysis and Pointer Provenance

-Ok so all of that aliasing stuff is all well and good, but as soon as you take a pointer to something, or copy a pointer, or offset a pointer... that all goes out the window, right?
+Ok so you have some definitions for how memory can be considered "unaliased", but as soon as you take a pointer to something, or copy a pointer, or offset a pointer... that all goes out the window, right?
 Like you have to assume anything can be aliased by anything else?

 No!
-Aliasing rules are some of the most foundational parts of the language's semantics and optimizations.
+Aliasing rules are some of the most foundational parts of a language's semantics and optimizations.
 If you run afoul of the language's aliasing rules you have Undefined Behaviour and the miscompilations can be extremely brutal!

 But yes, once you start faffing around with pointers things get *a lot harder* for the compiler, memory model, and programmer.
 To make aliasing a useful notion once pointers start getting thrown around, memory models very quickly find the need to define two concepts:

 * Allocations
 * Pointer Provenance

-*Allocations* abstractly describe things like individual variables and the heap allocations.
+*Allocations* abstractly describe things like individual variables and heap allocations.
 A freshly created allocation (variable decl, malloc) is always brought into the world unaliased and therefore acts like a *sandbox* with One True Name -- there is no way to access the memory in the sandbox *except* through the One True Name (that isn't Undefined Behaviour).

-Pointer Provenance describes the way "permission to access an allocation's sandbox" can be delegated from the One True Name by deriving a new pointer from it or something derived from it.
+Permission to access the allocation's sandbox can be *delegated* from the One True Name by deriving a new pointer from it (or anything recursively derived from it).
 The process of tracking this "chain of custody" from the One True Name to all of its derived pointers is *Pointer Provenance*.

 From a formal memory model perspective, all accesses to an allocation must have *provenance* tracking back to that allocation.
 If pointer provenance isn't satisfied, then that means the programmer broke out of the sandbox or pulled a pointer from the aether that happened to point into some random sandbox.
 Either way, everything is chaos and nothing makes sense anymore if that's allowed.

 From a compiler optimization perspective, tracking provenance allows the compiler to prove that two accesses don't alias.
-If it ever loses track of provenance (i.e. if a pointer is passed to an opaque function) then it just conservatively assumes they *do* alias.
-But if the compiler *never*loses track of all the derived pointers to an allocation, it can have perfect aliasing information and do Some Good Codegen.
+If two pointers are known to have different provenance, then they cannot possibly alias and you can get Good Codegen.
+If it ever loses track of a pointer to some memory (i.e. if pointers are passed to an opaque function) then it has put that memory/pointer in a "may be aliased" bucket.
+Accesses through two may-be-aliased sources have to conservatively be assumed to alias and can get Bad Codegen.

-This is the fundamental trick compilers apply to all basically impossible problems: have a simple  analysis that can answer your query with "YES", "NO", or "MAYBE" and then convert "MAYBE" to "YES" or "NO" based on whichever one is safer.
+This is the fundamental trick compilers apply to all impossible problems: have a simple analysis that can answer your query with "YES", "NO", or "MAYBE" and then convert "MAYBE" to "YES" or "NO" based on whichever one is safer.
 Do these two accesses MAYBE alias?
 Then YES they alias.
 Problem Solved.

+In a memory-safe language, this is all "just" an optimization scheme because the programmer can't "break" the compiler's analysis.
+But once you're doing unsafe things (like with C or Unsafe Rust), the compiler needs you to help it out and actually follow some dang rules.
+Specifically, everyone agrees you *really* shouldn't be allowed to break out of allocation sandboxes.

-But once you get low-level enough the compiler needs you to help it out and actually follow some dang rules.
-This is why the llvm [GetElementPointer (GEP)](https://llvm.org/docs/GetElementPtr.html) instruction which computes a pointer offset, is almost always emitted by compilers with the `inbounds` keyword.
+This is why llvm's [GetElementPointer (GEP)](https://llvm.org/docs/GetElementPtr.html) instruction, which computes a pointer offset, is almost always emitted by compilers with the `inbounds` keyword.
 The `inbounds` keyword is basically "I promise this offset won't break the pointer out of its allocation sandbox and completely trash aliasing and provenance".
 Which like, yeah all of your pointer offsets should follow that rule!

-Let's go up a level and look at Rust: any time you do `(*ptr).my_field` the compiler will emit `GEP inbounds`.
+Let's go up a level and look at rustc: any time you do `(*ptr).my_field` the compiler will emit `GEP inbounds`.
 Have you ever wondered why the documentation for [ptr::offset](https://doc.rust-lang.org/std/primitive.pointer.html#method.offset) and friends is so weird and complicated?
 Because they lower to `GEP inbounds` and need to follow its rules! [ptr::wrapping_offset](https://doc.rust-lang.org/std/primitive.pointer.html#method.wrapping_offset) is just `GEP` without the `inbounds`.
 And even `wrapping_offset` isn't *actually* allowed to break provenance:

-> Compared to `offset`, this method basically delays the requirement of staying within the same allocated object: `offset` is immediate Undefined Behavior when crossing object boundaries; `wrapping_offset` produces a pointer but still leads to Undefined Behavior if a pointer is dereferenced when it is out-of-bounds of the object it is attached to
+> Compared to `offset`, this method basically delays the requirement of staying within the same allocated object: `offset` is immediate Undefined Behavior when crossing object boundaries; `wrapping_offset` produces a pointer but still leads to Undefined Behavior if a pointer is dereferenced when it is out-of-bounds of the object it is attached to.